Retirement Accounts

 How long does it take to cash in your 401(k)?

 The best thing you can do when closing out your 401(k) is to keep it in a retirement account.
-One way to do this is to roll the funds over to an IRA.
+One way to do this is to roll the funds to an IRA.
 IRAs have similar options to 401(k)s if you absolutely must move the money.
 By keeping your funds in a retirement account, you won’t have to pay taxes and you’ll still have the funds in place when you need them.

 Bottom line